 Many NDIS service providers have entered the NDIS marketplace with limited experience of community sector Quality Management.
 Even for those with experience, the NDIS Quality and Safeguarding Framework and audit process can be daunting.
 It takes time and practice to understand the requirements and effectively prepare for audit.

-If reading about NDIS Quality Management makes your head spin, it might be best to call an expert.
+If that’s not for you, it might be best to call an expert.
 Working alongside an expert to get your Quality System in order is the best way to learn Quality Management and prepare for your NDIS audit.
 The earlier your organisation seeks help, the more a consultant will understand your circumstances and the more help will be available.

 Even just making an enquiry can put your mind at rest.
 If you find someone that you can relate to, it’s good to know how they can help.